jerichodinozo/resume/README.md

 ```

 ### 7. Push your files to GitHub
 Pushing your files to GitHub means saving the files from your local repository to the online repository.
+According to Etter, individuals should aim to publish frequently to verify that the contents of the webpage is correct and to catch bugs that may occur.
 To push your files to GitHub, you will need to do the following:
 #### 7.1 Choose the files you want to push to GitHub
 You will need to specify what files you have modified and would like to be pushed on to the online repository, to do that, run the following command
 ```